prologin/camisole/doc/usage.rst

 once per test.

 To send a test suite, add a ``tests`` field in your input that contains a list of tests.
-A text is a (possibly empty) object that can have the following
+A test is a (possibly empty) object that can have the following
 attributes:

 - ``name``: the name of the test (defaults to an autoincremetal ``testXXX``)